BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_rover_lessons_home/04/index.md

 #### 6. Upload Code

 1. Connect your Uno to your Chromebook using a USB cable.
-A red light should turn on on your Barnabas Noggin.
+A red light should turn on on your Uno board.

 2. Set "Select a board" to "Uno"